whoenig/crazyflie_ros/README.md

 * Includes external controller for waypoint navigation (if motion capture system is available)
 * No dependency to the Bitcraze SDK (Driver and Controller written in C++)

+A tutorial (for a slightly older version) is available in W. Hönig and N. Ayanian.
+"Flying Multiple UAVs Using ROS", Chapter in Robot Operating System (ROS): The Complete Reference (Volume 2), Springer, 2017. (see http://act.usc.edu/publications.html for a free pre-print).

+If you want to control many Crazyflies or look for a good controller for a single Crazyflie, take a look at http://crazyswarm.readthedocs.io/en/latest/.
+We are currently in the process to unify the Crazyswarm and crazyflie_ros as well as contributing the Crazyswarm firmware changes back to the official firmware.

 ## Installation

 Clone the package into your catkin workspace:
 ```
 git clone https://github.com/whoenig/crazyflie_ros.git
+cd crazyflie_ros
+git submodule init
+git submodule update
 ```

+Use `catkin_make` on your workspace to compile.

 ## Usage

 There are six packages included: crazyflie_cpp, crazyflie_driver, crazyflie_tools, crazyflie_description, crazyflie_controller, and crazyflie_demo.
+Note that the below description might be slightly out-of-date, as we continue merging the Crazyswarm and crazyflie_ros.

 ### Crazyflie_Cpp